mngugi/Python_Collections-/README.md

 print(carrier.name_for_number(service_pro, "en"))

 ```
-The code you posted is also using the phonenumbers library, specifically the carrier module.
+This code is using the phonenumbers library, specifically the carrier module.
 This module provides functionality for determining the carrier (mobile operator) of a phone number.

 In this code, the phonenumbers.parse method is used to parse the phone number string number and store the resulting phonenumber object in the service_pro variable.
 Then the carrier.name_for_number method is used to determine the name of the carrier for the given phone number, and it returns the name in English.